 While the overall intention is to reduce the carbon footprint of the packaging solution by extending its usable life and reduce waste, this is dependent on the consumer to use the packaging as intended.
 Packaging produced for this purpose is often produced with a more durable material such as metal or glass, but that may actually have broader implications on the overall carbon footprint of the solution due to the increased weight - which, if the consumer does not actually reuse the packaging and disposes it as it it were intended for single-use, just results in wasted resources.
 So while well-meaning, some of these reusable items never reach their "payback" period, discussed in Time's article "Reusable Packaging Is the Latest Eco-Friendly Trend.
 But Does It Actually Make a Difference?," which refers to the amount of times a reusable item must be reused before it is actually better for the environment than its single-use counterpart.

 But all is not lost on the single-use side of the equation.
 Another way to accomplish this is to design packaging materials in a way that allows materials to become a resource at the end of a products usable life and circulated back into the manufacturing of new products.
 For plastic packaging applications, this requires careful attention to whether or not the materials, or mix or materials, can be reused and under what circumstances.
-Consideration of a few key factors impacting packaging reusability include:
+Consideration of a few key factors impacting packaging reusability include:- Material complexity:

-New call-to-actionThe primary function of packaging materials designed for food packaging is to keep the contents safe until it reaches the consumer.
+The primary function of packaging materials designed for food packaging is to keep the contents safe until it reaches the consumer.
 This doesn't just include bumps and bruises that may occur along the supply chain - it also includes protecting the food product from the impact of environmental factors such as oxygen, moisture and even for some products, UV rays - which can lead to spoilage.
 Each year billions of dollars are lost due to food spoilage at the retail level.
 Outside of this financial impact, there are also environmental costs associated with food waste and waste to landfill.
 Modifying packaging design through the use of innovative materials to extend shelf-life by just one day can help recover a significant portion of that waste and the cost associated with it - so protecting the product is a key concern from a financial and environmental perspective.

 Typical packaging materials naturally possess an inherent level of protection from oxygen and moisture, which depending on the food product and retail storage conditions, may be sufficient to maintain the integrity of the product through its sell-by date.
-However, shelf-stable and extended shelf-life products typically require the use of specialty barrier materials such as EVOH or PVDC in combination with a base polymer such as PP, PS or PET in a multi-layer coextruded rollstock structure to achieve the required barrier protection
+However, shelf-stable and extended shelf-life products typically require the use of specialty barrier materials such as EVOH or PVDC in combination with a base polymer such as PP, PS or PET in a multi-layer coextruded rollstock structure to achieve the required barrier protection.

 While the resulting multi-layer structure will provide adequate, if not more, barrier protection to keep the food product safe through it's target shelf-life, it can pose a challenge from a recycling perspective because of the mix of materials and inability to separate those materials for diversion into separate recycling streams.
 Ever heard of the term "monstrous hybrid"?
 The term, coined by Michael Braungart and William McDonough, creators of the Cradle to Cradle® design principles developed in the 1990s, refers to a "product, component, or material that combines both technical and organic nutrients (such as recyclable paper and poly-vinyl-chloride) in a way that cannot be easily separated, thereby rendering it unable to be recycled or reused be either system."
 (Definition via Sustainability Dictionary) A couple additional examples of this include common barrier food packaging structures such as PET/EVOH or HIPS/PVDC, which due to the inability to separate these materials means that they are not recyclable through existing recycling streams and will therefore not be diverted for reuse, thus emphasizing the important part that material selection plays in designing for reuse.

 However, not all multi-layer structures using barrier materials are "monstrous hybrids."
 Certain materials, because of their chemical makeup, even when combined in a multilayer structure do not impact the recyclability of the material.
 This claim was tested in a study commissioned by RecyClass, an organization dedicated to advancing plastic packaging recyclability, and ensuring traceability and transparency of recycled plastic content in Europe.
 The objective of the study was to test the compatibility of EVOH barrier in polypropylene (PP) rigid packaging in recycling processes and the test was performed on both a PP bottle consisting of 6% EVOH and a 3% polypropylene-grafted maleic anhydride (PP-g-MAH, with MAH > 0.1%) tie layer and a PP Sheet of the same makeup.
 Findings of the study proved that a concentration of up to 6% of EVOH tied with PP grafted maleic anhydride did not have a negative impact of the polypropylene materials and were fully compatible with the recycling stream.
-However, the same structure with concentrations higher than 6% of EVOH was found to have limited recycling compatibility, emphasizing that it is not just the combination, but also the ratio of those materials must be considered when designing for reuse.
+However, the same structure with concentrations higher than 6% of EVOH was found to have limited recycling compatibility, emphasizing that it is not just the combination, but also the ratio of those materials must be considered when designing for reuse. - Eliminate problematic materials:

 While we're talking about monstrous hybrids, cue the U.S. Plastics Pact Roadmap to 2025 milestone #1.
 The U.S. Plastics pact defines problematic or unnecessary materials as: "Plastic packaging items, components, or materials where consumption could be avoided through elimination, reuse or replacement and items that, post-consumption, commonly do not enter the recycling and/or composting systems, or where they do, are detrimental to the recycling or composting system due to their format, composition, or size."